NAMES OF GOD

 “And Moses built an altar and named it ‘The Lord is my Banner.’”
 Exodus 17:15

 Amalek and his armies came up against Israel, so Moses told Joshua to go fight Amalek and his people.
 Moses went to the top of the hill and raised his staff to God in praise.
 When Moses held up his hands, Israel prevailed and when he let his hands down, Amalek prevailed.
 Moses became very tired, so Aaron and Hur got a stone for Moses to sit on, and Aaron and Hur held up Moses’ hands the rest of the day.
-Joshua vanquished Amalek and his people with the edge of the sword, and the Lord said to Moses, “Write this for a memorial in a book…” And Moses built an altar and called the name of it YHVH Nissi; for he said, “Because the Lord has sworn that the Lord will have war with Amalek from generation to generation.”
+God empowered Joshua to vanquish Amalek and his people with the edge of the sword, and the Lord said to Moses, “Write this for a memorial in a book…” And Moses built an altar and called the name of it YHVH Nissi; for he said, “Because the Lord has sworn that the Lord will have war with Amalek from generation to generation.”
 Exodus 17:8-16.

 YHVH M’Kaddesh – The Lord is Holy